foss-scribe/alashiya/docs/index.md

 ---
 title: Alashiya
+description: "Alashiya is an open source fantasy setting created by Chris Rosser for The Codex of Destiny and other stories."
 head:
     title: Alashiya | Chris Rosser
     description: Alashiya is an open source fantasy setting created by Chris Rosser for The Codex of Destiny and other stories.